c1au6i0/extractus/README.md

 ### CTD Database

-The Comparative Toxicogenomics Database (CTD) provides information about the interactions between chemicals, genes, and diseases.
+The CTP provides information about the interactions between chemicals, genes, and diseases.
 It helps in understanding the effects of environmental exposures on human health.

-A series of functions interact with the CTD database.
+A series of functions interact with the CTP database.

 `extr_ctd` extracts information related to chemical-gene or pathway associations.